LGBTQ people in Sri Lanka: HIV/AIDS

-Colorism and racism

-Sri Lankans resemble (and are part of the stock of) South Indians in terms of body build, face shapes and anthropology; most islanders have a brown skin tone, and often light skinned people are considered to be foreign by the islanders.

-Indian cinema industries are viewed as being discriminatory against browner skin tones, but the island's cinemas are dominated by island-produced movies, and South Asian cinemas are disliked by younger people.

-A survey found that the locals considered their own ethnicities "to be the most beautiful men in the world" placing them above westerners, the latter who were viewed as more 'sensual and sexually adept' than the locals.

 Conversion therapy

 Some private clinics in Sri Lanka claim to be able to "cure" patients of their homosexuality, although the World Health Organization does not view homosexuality to be a mental illness.
 Conversion therapy is a harmful and unscientific intervention that can cause significant mental distress to those who undergo it.
 Groups such as "Companions On A Journey" and "Equal Ground" are helping to educate the public on the dangers of such harmful practices.

+Social issues

+Caste

+The caste system does not play a strong or notable role on the island, and the island is often described as 'casteless' by Indian scholars, though the term may be used to describe other class-related issues too.
+Buddhism's influence on the island has also helped prevent casteism gaining a foothold on the island, with the politically orientated of both Tamils and Sinhalese being historically populated from a "caste" that comprises around 50% of each community.